nol13/fuzzball.js/README.md

 ==========
 Easy to use and powerful fuzzy string matching.

-Mostly a JavaScript port of the [TheFuzz](https://github.com/seatgeek/thefuzz) (formerly fuzzywuzzy) Python library, with some additional features like token similarity sorting and wildcard support.
+Mostly a JavaScript port of the [TheFuzz](https://github.com/seatgeek/thefuzz) (formerly fuzzywuzzy) and/or [RapidFuzz](https://github.com/rapidfuzz/RapidFuzz) Python libraries, with some additional features like the token similarity sort algorithm and wildcard support.

 Demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
 Auto-generated API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.